daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 ### Private

 Instances in private subnets can connect to other VPCs or your on-premises network through a private NAT gateway.
 You can route traffic from the NAT gateway through a **transit gateway or a virtual private gateway**.
 You cannot associate an elastic IP address with a private NAT gateway.

+### NAT vs IGW

+- IgW allows both inbound and outbound access to the internet whereas the NAT Gateway only allows outbound access
+- IgW allows instances with public IPs to access the internet whereas NAT Gateway allows instances with private IPs to access internet
+- You only need one Internet Gateway per VPC whereas you need one NAT Gateway per Availability Zone (AZ)
+- There is no additional cost to use Internet Gateway whereas NAT Gateway incurs charges based on the creation and usage